How to keep your teeth pearly white

 After eating or drinking these foods, we would recommend rinsing (not brushing!) straight after to remove the stain-causing particles.

 Smoking is a well-known cause of yellowing teeth.
 As well as being bad on your overall health, smoking has negative effects on your mouth and teeth.
-If you continue to smoke after having your teeth whitened, they will quickly return to their former shade.
+If you continue to smoke after having your teeth whitened, your teeth will quickly return to their former shade.

 If you need help to kick the habit, there is plenty of advice and support available from your GP and other organisations.